multitudes/42-minishell/README.md

 The basic redirection operators in bash we will implement are `>`, `<`, and `>>`.
 These operators allow you to redirect the standard input and output of a command to and from files.
 We tokenized them as `REDIRECTION_OUT`, `REDIRECTION_IN`, and `REDIRECTION_APP` respectively.

-### Some more advanced use cases of redirections in bash:
+### Some More Advanced Use Cases of Redirections in Bash:
 quoting the shell manual:
 > 2.7.2 Redirecting Output
 The two general formats for redirecting output are: